silicon-heaven/shv-doc/src/rpcmethods.md

 ```

 Broker should respond with message containing nonce that can be used to perform
 login.
-The nonce needs to be a ASCII string with length from 10 to 32
+The nonce needs to be an ASCII string with length from 10 to 32
 characters.

 ```